 CHAPTER II: FINANCIAL TERMS AND CONDITIONS

-The financial terms and conditions to be applied, other than the maximum repayment term, shall be in accordance with the Category of aircraft and the repayment term set out in Part 2 of this Sector Understanding.
+The financial terms and conditions to be applied, other than the maximum repayment term, shall be in accordance with the provisions set out in Part 2 of this Sector Understanding.

-20. USED AIRCRAFT
+19. SALE OF USED AIRCRAFT